sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/04-data-assessment.md

     - Microsoft Purview Information Protection
     - Microsoft Purview Data Catalog

-**Has the organization implemented a system for automated discovery and classification of business documents across the entire data estate?** (Legacy)
+**Has the organization implemented a system for automated discovery and classification of business documents across the entire data estate?** (Score Legacy)

 - **Legacy:** The organization does not utilize an automated system for the discovery and classification of business documents, leading to potential gaps in identifying and securing sensitive data.
 This lack of automation in data classification processes results in inefficiencies and increases the risk of data exposure due to manual errors or oversight.
     - Indicators: